-Mezzo-soprano Sarah Nelson Craft, hailed as a “born storyteller” (Voce di meche), is catching the attention of audiences around the world with her “warmly romantic vocalism” (New York Observer).
-Last season, Carnegie Hall presented her in a solo Spotlight Recital with renowned pianist Warren Jones, a triumphant performance that drew high praise from critics; Opera News described her performance as “exquisite… glowing… charming… affecting, genuine… Craft fully inhabited the music with intensity and focus.”
-Her recent performance as Dorabella in LoftOpera’s Così fan tutte drew universal acclaim as well; the New York Times praised her “soft-grained mezzo” while Parterre.com called her performance “excellent… pliant and luminous” with “fluid, robust singing.”
-The 2014-15 season brought her to France where she participated in “The Song Continues: Paris Residency” presented by Carnegie Hall at the Opéra Bastille.
-That season also saw her debuts at Alice Tully Hall as alto soloist with the American Classical Orchestra in Mozart’s Coronation Mass and at Carnegie Hall in Vivaldi’s Gloria with the Masterworks Festival Chorus.
+Mezzo-soprano Sarah Nelson Craft, hailed as “extraordinary… a born storyteller” (Voce di meche), is catching the attention of audiences around the world with her “warmly romantic vocalism” (New York Observer).
+In 2016 Carnegie Hall presented her in a solo Spotlight Recital with renowned pianist Warren Jones, a triumphant performance that drew high praise from critics; Opera News described her as “exquisite… glowing… charming… affecting, genuine… Craft fully inhabited the music with intensity and focus.”
+Ms. Craft and Mr. Jones performed their recital again in Santa Barbara the following season, and Carnegie Hall invited her back for another solo recital in 2018 for their Neighborhood Concerts Series.
+Her recent performance as Dorabella in LoftOpera’s Così fan tutte drew universal acclaim as well; the New York Times praised her “soft-grained mezzo” while Parterre Box called her performance “excellent… pliant and luminous” with “fluid, robust singing.”
+Upcoming engagements include Joseph Canteloube’s Chants d’Auvergne with the Brooklyn Symphony Orchestra and a duet recital with soprano Megan Pachecano as Guest Artists at Colorado State University.

-Ms. Craft’s operatic roles have included Cherubino, Dorabella, Dido, Rosina, Hansel, Orfeo, Hermia, Annio in La clemenza di Tito, Nancy in Albert Herring, and the title role in Cendrillon, with companies including Opera North, dell’Arte Opera Ensemble, and the Macau International Music Festival.
+Ms. Craft’s operatic roles have included Cherubino, Dorabella, Dido, Rosina, Hansel, Orfeo, Hermia, Annio in La clemenza di Tito, Nancy in Albert Herring, Giunone in Agrippina, Ninetta in Les vêpres siciliennes, and the title role in Cendrillon, working with companies such as the Caramoor International Music Fesitval, Opera North, dell’Arte Opera Ensemble, operamission, and the Macau International Music Festival.
 She has performed the title role in La cenerentola with both Fargo-Moorhead Opera and Opera at Florham, and appeared in Matt Aucoin’s mini-opera for NPR’s This American Life live at BAM.

 Highly sought after as a concert soloist, Ms. Craft made her Lincoln Center debut at Avery Fisher Hall 2012 as both the alto and soprano II soloist in Bach’s Mass in B minor and Handel’s Messiah with the National Chorale.
-Other notable performances have included Mendelssohn’s Elijah and Mahler’s Ich bin der Welt abhanden gekommen, both with Princeton Pro Musica; Mahler’s Symphony No.2 with the New Jersey Festival Orchestra.
+She has since made her debuts at Alice Tully Hall in Mozart’s Coronation Mass with the American Classical Orchestra and at Carnegie Hall in Vivaldi’s Gloria with the Masterworks Festival Chorus.
+Other notable performances have included Mendelssohn’s Elijah and Mahler’s Ich bin der Welt abhanden gekommen, both with Princeton Pro Musica, and Mahler’s Symphony No.2 with the New Jersey Festival Orchestra.
 Other favorite concert roles include Bach’s Saint Matthew Passion and Magnificat, Mozart’s Requiem, Copland’s In the Beginning, and Duruflé’s Requiem.